virtualsach/virtualsach.github.io/src/content/blog/fiber-cut-redundancy-lesson.md

 summary: "The primary fiber was dead.
 The backup links were stalling.
 I learned a lesson that no textbook could teach: Redundancy is only real if you test it."
 ---

+> "Somewhere out in the dark streets, a JCB excavator had just found our primary fiber bundle.
+The 'JCB Backhoe' is the apex predator of networking."

 It was 2:00 AM on a Tuesday.
-The Network Operations Center (NOC) was silent—the kind of silence that makes you suspicious.
-I was halfway through a stale coffee when the silence shattered.

-First, the SNMP traps started screaming.
-Then, the dashboard monitors flipped from soothing green to violent, flashing red.
-Finally, the phones started ringing.
-All of them.
-At once.
+The NOC dashboard flipped from green to violent red.

-**Primary Link Down.**
+**Primary Link Down.** We lost 60% of capacity instantly.

-We didn't need a diagnostic tool to tell us what happened.
-Somewhere out in the dark streets of the city, a construction crew operating a JCB excavator had just found our primary fiber bundle.
-The "JCB Backhoe" is the apex predator of the networking world, and it had just taken a bite out of our backbone.

-## The Panic
+# The Panic

-"Failover initiated," someone shouted.
-"Backup links coming up!"

-I looked at the bandwidth graphs.
-We had lost 60% of our capacity instantly.
-The primary fiber was dead, severed by brute force.
-We had backup RF (Radio Frequency) and WiMAX links standing by for exactly this scenario.
+We had backup RF and WiMAX links standing by. **OSPF** was supposed to reconverge instantly.

-But nothing was moving.

-The traffic wasn't shifting.
-The packets were dropping into a black hole.
-OSPF (Open Shortest Path First) was supposed to detect the failure and reconverge instantly.
-It was supposed to route around the damage.
+**It choked.**

-Instead, it was choking.
-The timers were off.
-The metric calculations were stalling.
-We were bleeding data, and 40% of our customer base was offline.
+The metric calculations stalled.
+We were bleeding data, and 40% of our customers were offline.
+We didn't have minutes; we had seconds before SLA penalties hit.

+---

-## The Manual Override
+# The Manual Override

-I couldn't wait for the protocol to wake up.
-We didn't have minutes; we had seconds before our SLAs (Service Level Agreements) were breached and the penalties started rolling in.

-"I'm going manual!"
-I yelled over the noise of the NOC.

-I pulled up the terminal for the edge routers.
-My hands were shaking slightly—not from fear, but from adrenaline.
-This was it.
-The automation had failed.
-It was Man vs. Machine.

-The backup RF links were live, but OSPF wasn't redistributing the routes correctly.
-The routers didn't trust the backup path yet.
-I had to force them.

-I hammered the keyboard, bypassing the dynamic routing logic.
+I couldn't wait for the protocol.
+I yelled, "I'm going manual!"

+I pulled up the Edge Router terminal.
+I had to force the BGP routes onto the backup interfaces.

 ```cisco
 router bgp 65000